Your shopping cart

 Navigate easily – click the buttons below to go directly to the content.

-Hiking is always more enjoyable when you are well-prepared.
-We have put together a series of hiking guides to help you get the information, advice, and tips you need for a great multi-day trekking experience.
+Trekking is always more enjoyable when you are well-prepared.
+We have put together a series of trekking guides to help you get the information, advice, and tips you need for a great multi-day trekking experience.
+Please also read the specific advices for the Fjällräven Classic Sweden.

 Whether it’s a day hike or a multi-day adventure, preparation makes a huge difference.
 A well-fitted backpack, appropriate clothing for varying temperatures, and a good night’s sleep in your tent will help you enjoy every step of the journey.
 Our gear guide ensures you make the most of your trek and have a great experience on the trail.